 Table 18 shows the results of the Pearson's Product Moment correlation on the relationship between teacher respondents' knowledge about students with EBD and the classroom management skills they adopt.
-The results in Table 18 show a weak statistically significant positive relationship between teachers' knowledge on students with emotional and behavioural disorders and the management strategies they adopt (r = .149; n = 270; p > 0.015).
-The null hypothesis was therefore rejected.
-This implies that knowledge of teachers on students with EBD significantly relates to their management strategies.
+The results in Table 18 show a weak statistically significant positive relationship between teachers' knowledge on students with emotional and behavioural disorders and the management strategies they adopt (r = .149; r =

 The positive relationship implies that teachers with high knowledge about students with emotional and behavioural disorders will have a high (positive) attitude towards students with emotional and behavioural disorders in the classroom.
-The coefficient of determination (r^2) is 0.02.
+The coefficient of determination (r) is 0.02.
 This means that teachers' knowledge about students with emotional and behavioural disorders explains only 2.0 % of variation in their management strategies.
 The remaining percentage is due to unknown factors.